codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

 ```
 In our case, since we are implementing a super simple auth scheme with just one user, we don't need to call out to a database or other store to get user information.
 In fact, since there is no real user information that is of use to our app at the moment, we just return the `user` object that passport sends to us straight back, as we don't really have a use for it.
 Even though we are doing nothing with the information, we need to register these functions with Passport, as it calls them regardless.

-Now we can setup the rest of Passport.
+Now we can set up the rest of the logic for Passport.
 Add this code just above the serialisation code:

 ```js
 passport.use(new LocalStrategy(